How to Use Sales Analytics Tools to Make Smarter Business Decisions

 The Sales Analysis Process: A Step-by-Step Guide

-The best way to use sales analytics tools is not only picking up data but also knowing how useful information can be derived from this data to help in decision making.
+The best way to use sales analytics tools is not only to collect data but also to understand how useful insights can be derived from it to support decision-making.

 This is a systematic, repeatable framework that you may use to take advantage of your analytics setup: